 You will normally have four hours of supervision per core course, three per elective, and six per project group.

-The average supervision group size is five students for modules, and three for projects.
+The average supervision group size is five students for modules, and between three and five for projects, depending on project team size.

 Overall degree classification from Easter Term 2023